 A good web project brief tells your design agency what you expect from this website, in terms of functionality, style and ultimate goals, and it gives them a starting point so that they can offer suggestions, advice and strategies that will achieve those goals in the best way.

-Getting in depth with your website brief is great - but remember that it is just a guideline.
+While getting in depth with your web design brief is great - you also need to remember that it is just a guideline.

 No good agency will expect you to have a full plan, strategy and sitemap for your new site without any input from them.